 We rely on third-party service providers to leverage subject matter expertise and industry best practice, provide enhanced products and services, and reduce costs.
 Although there are benefits in entering into third-party relationships with vendors and others, there are risks associated with such activities.
 When entering a third-party relationship, the risks associated with that activity are not passed to the third-party but remain our responsibility.
 At the direction of the Board and pursuant to its ultimate oversight, management is charged with the development and maintenance of a comprehensive vendor management program.
-In that respect, Company management has appointed the IS Steering Committee, chaired by the Chief Information Officer, to oversee the Company's vendor management program.
+In that respect, Company management program.
 The vendor management program is used to identify, measure, monitor, and control the risks associated with outsourcing arrangements.
 While focusing on information and operational risks, outsourced relationships are reviewed through structured assessments and addressed from an end-to-end perspective.
 While we have implemented a vendor management program to actively manage the risks associated with the use of third-party service providers, any problems caused by third-party service providers could adversely affect our ability to deliver products and services to our customers and to conduct our business.
 Replacing a third-party service provider could also take a long period of time and result in increased expenses.